 B.C. acquires 144 hectares of protected park land near Shawnigan Lake

-A creek in Koksilah River Provincial Park is shown.
-(Google Maps)
+A creek in Koksilah River Provincial Park.
+(File photo)

 The province is making 190 hectares of ecologically sensitive B.C. park land off-limits, and the biggest parcel of protected land is on Vancouver Island.

 The environment ministry announced Thursday the acquisition of six parcels of land spread throughout the island, the Kootenays, Galiano Island, the Sunshine Coast and the Okanagan.